johnsyweb/johnsyweb.github.io/_posts/2015-11-01-my-first-marathon.markdown

 nothing.
 I jogged around parkrun both weekends [with Dara in the pram](http://on.fb.me/1NhRvdB), just to keep the legs moving, but it'll be another week or so before I risk going for a run.
 Going from 60+km per week to nothing is very strange.
-I've found myself feeling grumpy (more so than usual), lazy but still as hungry!
+I've found myself feeling grumpy (more so than usual) and lazy but still as hungry!
 I imagine Kirsty will be kicking me out of the house with my running gear before long to get the endorphins flowing again!

 I've been asked a lot when the next marathon will be.
 I don't know. _23 weeks_, 3 hours, 57 minutes and 48 seconds is a lot of time out of family life and I